FarronF/CompanyApi/README.md

 `docker-compose down`

 ## Database Migrations
+The application uses Entity Framework Core with a code-first approach for database management.
+All migrations are located in the `CompanyApi` project.
 Note that database migrations are automatically applied on application startup.
 However if there are any changes to the code the migrations will need to be generated, see CompanyApi/README.md for details.

 ## Potential improvements